shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ### Who to fly with:

 * Air Transat are normally the cheapest airline.
-(I’ve flown with them a few times, they have two types of planes: One has a personal TV and decent legroom, the other plane doesn’t have either)
+(I’ve flown with them a few times, they have two types of planes: One type as a personal TV and decent legroom, the other type doesn’t have either)
 * Sun Wing (budget airline but I’ve never used them)
 * All other standard airlines (Air Canada, BA, America Airlines etc)

 ### Where to stay:
 Hotel booking:

-* For the beginning part of your trip, please book your stay in Toronto up to and including Saturday night
+* For the beginning part of your trip, please stay in Downtown Toronto up to and including Saturday night
-* Book Sunday night in Brampton
+* Book Sunday night (May 10th) in Brampton
-* If you are staying in the Canada after Monday, I recommend going back to Downtown Toronto
+* If you are staying in the Canada after Monday (May 11th), I recommend going back to Downtown Toronto

 A bus will take you from Toronto to Brampton on the Sunday morning.